Tesla Charge Stats allows you to see your vehicle's charging history in the Tesla mobile phone app.

 The Charge Stats feature is a new addition to the Tesla mobile app that will help you understand the charging trends of your Tesla car.
 It shows you how often you charged your Tesla over the last month organised by where you charged it: Home, Supercharger or Other.

-With this new Charge Stats segment, you’ll have a more accurate understanding of how much you’ve charged in the last month and the cost you paid for it.
+With this new segment, you'll have a more accurate understanding of how much you've charged in the last month and the cost you paid for it.

-The app also compares your total spending vs fuel savings calculated by estimating the cost difference between charging your Tesla vs the cost of fuel (petrol) for a comparable car in your area.
+The app also compares your total spending vs fuel savings calculated by estimating the cost difference between charging your Tesla and the fuel (petrol) cost for a comparable car in your area.